 private static final String DEBUG_TAG = "MyActivityDebugTag";

 Now let’s look at two examples of method comments.
-Here’s a simple Javadoc comment that describes a method within a class:
+Here’s a simple Javadoc comment that describes a method within a class:/**Now let’s look at a method that returns void, but throws an exception:

 * Method that adds two integers together